English subtitles are available on manual activation

-Linköping University will gradually return to on-campus operations during the autumn term, in accordance with the government’s decision that institutes of higher education may return to ordinary operations, and that the previous recommendations for distance mode are removed.
+Linköping University will gradually return to on-campus operations during the autumn term according to the decision taken by the government that institutions of higher education can return to ordinary operations and that the previous recommendations for distance mode are rescinded.

-The return to on-campus operations will be implemented gradually during the autumn term.
-The regulations and recommendations of the Public Health Agency of Sweden regarding the density and size of groups still apply.
-This means that teaching, to a degree, will continue in distance mode, and that co-workers will work on campus on an alternating basis, in order to reduce the risk of coronavirus transmission.
+The return to on-campus operations will be carried out in stages during the autumn term.
+The regulations and recommendations from the Public Health Agency of Sweden about distancing and the maximum size of groups are still in place.
+This means, for example, that teaching will continue to be carried out remotely to a certain extent, and that co-workers will work alternately on campus, in order to reduce the risk of infection.